DrDonk/OC4VM/readme.md

 What OC4VM cannot do:
 * Boot Intel macOS on an Apple Silicon CPU
-* Use the Apple para-vitrualised GPU on none Apple hardware
+* Use the Apple para-virtualised GPU on none Apple hardware
-* Use the Apple para-vitrualised GPU in QEMU on Apple hardware

 The OC4VM system has been tested on an Intel Mac mini mid-2014 with these guest OSes:
+* Monterey
 * Ventura
 * Sonoma
 * Sequoia